laurenguido/IncrementalDerisFlowVolumeAnalyzer/README.md

 5) Apply_Modified_Voronoi.py
 6) Estimate_Volume_and_Plot.py

+The files in this repo have been developed to handle simple (non-branching) as well as complex, multi-strahler-order branching debris flow paths.

 Current objectives and ongoing work include standardizing function calls and improving efficiency to reduce the number of scripts.